-All applicants must be accepted as an undergraduate student at the
+All applicants must be accepted as an undergraduate student at the Xavier University before applying to the radiologic technology program.

 Students entering the radiologic technology program must be 18 years of age by Sept.
 30 of the enrollment year.
 This follows the suggested guidelines set forth by the National Council of Radiation Protection and Measurements for student radiographer.